InfraTales/rideshare-location-consistency/docs/troubleshooting.md

 - Manually delete leftover resources using the console or CLI.
 - Consider extending IaC coverage to include more of the supporting infrastructure.

-For deeper troubleshooting details and architectural context, see `ARCHITECTURE.md` and `COST_ANALYSIS.md`.
+For deeper troubleshooting details and architectural context, see the README and cost.md.